Litigate or Collaborate?

 Collaborative Divorce: Both Sides Heard, Both Sides Win

 In most cases a Financial Neutral and Neutral Facilitator are also present.
 The Financial Neutral is often a divorce financial planner or a CPA.
 The Neutral Facilitator is typically a licensed mental health professional, or a mediator with extensive experience in family law.
 The neutrals are there to help the families budget, facilitate the meeting, help with issues regarding the children, speak with authority concerning the financial options and asset distribution, and insure that all parties are respectful.
-This collaborative structure allows each party to be heard, opens up the range of options available to both parties, and expands the number or solutions that both spouses can accept.
+This collaborative structure allows each party to be heard.
+It also opens up the range of options available to both parties, and expands the number or solutions that both spouses can accept.

 Pop Warner, Punctuality and Progress